emilygv/emilyvernon.com/_casestudies/savviest.md

 {% include case_h3_block.html
 title="Overview"
-content="**The two red routes were tested with five recent or current job seekers who reflected our archetypes.** This included users who are moving up or pivoting from other careers. **These were split between our team of two, and insight consolidated in a Google doc and affinity map.** The latter was a more interactive way to share with the greater team." %}
+content="**The three red routes were tested with five recent or current job seekers who reflected our archetypes.** This included users who are moving up or pivoting from other careers. **These were split between our team of two, and insight consolidated in a Google doc and affinity map.** The latter was a more interactive way to share with the greater team." %}

 ![](/assets/images/casestudies/savviest/savviest-user_testing-screens.jpg)